The second half of the healthcare summit just kicked off 20 minutes late.

 Mr. President, did you see what the Fed chairman said yesterday that we could soon face a debt crisis like the one in Greece?

-This is from Reuters, an independent inquiry said uh Tuesday of this week that it had found shocking standards of care at National Health Service Hospital Trust in the Midlands, including patients being left unwashed for up to a month.
+An independent inquiry said Tuesday of this week that it had found shocking standards of care at National Health Service Hospital Trust in the Midlands, including patients being left unwashed for up to a month.

-The inquiry's chair Robert Francis said many patients treated by the mid-Staffordshire and NHS Trust had suffered horrific experiences that'll haunt them and their loved ones for the rest of their lives.
+The inquiry's chair, Robert Francis, said many patients treated by the Mid-Staffordshire NHS Trust had suffered horrific experiences that'll haunt them and their loved ones for the rest of their lives.

 I heard so many stories of shocking care.